jtiscione/e-paper-frame/README.md

 # SUPPORTED DEVICES

-So far three Waveshare boards are supported: the 2.9 inch two color display, the 3.7 inch four color grayscale display, and the 5.65 inch 7 color ACeP display.
+So far six Waveshare boards are supported:
+- 2.13 inch two color display
+- 2.9 inch two color display
+- 3.7 inch four color grayscale display
+- 4.2 inch four color grayscale display
+- 5.65 inch 7 color ACeP display
+- 7.5 inch two color display

 The script assigns a code to each type of display.

+### EPD_2in13B

+2.13 inch 104x212 red/black e-ink display.
+UI allows use of white, red, and black only.
+Since this is a narrow and tall display (104 x 212 pixels), the UI positions it sideways by default.

 ### EPD_2in9B